Host a Regional Trail Event

 - Events that are deemed too disruptive to the use and enjoyment of the trail will be denied, or may require the proposed event to be modified.

 - Applicant agrees to ensure that all event participants are made aware of all trail rules and event guidelines, and that minors are provided with sufficient adult supervision.

 - To minimize impact on other trail users, events must have a staggered start releasing participants in small groups.

 - Bike helmets are required for participants 12 and under and strongly encouraged for all participants.

 - After review of the application, a sketch of the site layout for the event may be requested.

 - Some events may require more than one day for set up or the plan may be too complex to describe on the application form.
 In these cases, a detailed plan, a timeline listing various times and locations where impact to public property may occur, and dismantling schedule must be submitted.
 Additional fees may apply.

-- Any request for County personnel support (e.g. labor, equipment, etc.) must be submitted in a detailed written request as part of the application and approved as part of the SETA, hourly rates for additional County staff applies.
+- Any request for County personnel support (e.g. labor, equipment, etc.) must be detailed as part of the application, hourly rates for additional County staff applies.

 - The County must approve all uses of existing and/or temporary lighting.
 Depending on the level and complexity, an illuminating engineer or certified electrician may be required to certify that installation and mountings are safe and secure.
 Temporary lighting shall be directed away from abutting streets and properties.